Sheetz v. County of El Dorado

 About the Case

-Southeastern Legal Foundation (SLF) filed an amicus brief before the United States Supreme Court supporting George Sheetz, a California man who was told by the county that before he could build a home on his own private property, he needed to pay $23,420 to pay for road improvements that had absolutely no relationship to him or his property.
-SLF’s brief was joined by the Beacon Center of Tennessee.
+Southeastern Legal Foundation (SLF) filed an amicus brief before the United States Supreme Court supporting George Sheetz, a California man who was told by his county that before he could build a home on his own private property, he needed to pay $23,420 for road improvements that had absolutely no relationship to him or his property.
+The brief marks the third time SLF has appeared as amicus before the Supreme Court supporting Mr. Sheetz’s case, who is back before the Court asking it to once again stop the assault on his private property by local government.

 Read More

-SLF and others urged the Supreme Court to accept review of Mr. Sheetz’s case in July 5, 2023.
-On September 29, 2023, the Supreme Court agreed to hear the case.
-In their brief on the merits, SLF and Beacon urge the Court to clarify that it does not matter whether a taking is done by law or administrative action.
+After SLF and others urged the Supreme Court to accept review of Mr. Sheetz’s case in 2023, it agreed.
+In their brief on the merits, SLF and Beacon Center of Tennessee urged the Court to clarify that it does not matter whether a taking is done by law (like in Mr. Sheetz’s case) or administrative action, which was the basis the lower courts relied on when throwing out his case.
 A taking is a taking under the Bill of Rights.
 SLF and Beacon compared this case with Knight v.
 Nashville, a recent precedent-setting case they won in federal court on behalf of private property owners.
 In that case, the city of Nashville required property owners to either build new sidewalks or pay for the construction of sidewalks before they could build a home on their property.

 Case Status